 When should you write a director’s treatment?

 Let’s say your client comes to you wanting to shoot a commercial for a new coffee mug.
 They tell you their idea and ask you to pitch them yours.
-Sure you could just describe it to them, but would they really be able to see your story come to life?
-As creatives, we often have a very visual mind, but it’s important to visually convey that story for everyone on the clients team to see.
-It is much more cost effective for you to make a treatment before shooting, instead of shooting and editing only for the client not to like the visual direction.
-Maybe it was too light and bright for their taste or the locations just don’t fit their brand.
-Each section you write gives a conversation starter so you can express your ideas and having a jumping off point.
+Sure, you could just describe it to them, but would they really be able to see your story come to life?
+As creatives, we often have a very visual mind, but it’s important to visually convey that story for everyone on the client’s team to see.

 Are they top secret?

 Many directors feel that their secret to winning jobs is in their treatments.
-This could be due to their ability to resonate with the clients vision or their ability to articulate themselves via text and images.
+This could be due to their ability to resonate with the client’s vision or their ability to articulate themselves via text and images.
 It’s important as a director to find your own voice.
 It can take time, but through repetition, you’ll start to get a rhythm for what works for you and your clients.
-Sure looking at examples can give you some ideas, but it may actually end up stifling your creativity in the long run!
+Sure, looking at examples can give you some ideas, but it may actually end up stifling your creativity in the long run!

 Key sections explained

 Story: After taking a look at their story, how can you elevate it?
 Do you go bold and take it another direction?
 Or do you play it safe and just make a few small tweaks?
 We’ve had success with both approaches.
 It can be helpful to ask how bold they’d like you to be before writing something.
 Maybe they already have the idea and just want it polished?
-Other times they may just have a seed of an idea and really want it fleshed out.
+Other times, they may just have a seed of an idea and really want it fleshed out.
 Either way, this is where you’ll write out the core storyline.

 Characters: Who are the key characters in your story?
-How can you give them a personality that comes to life.
+How can you give them a personality that comes to life?
 It can be helpful to describe their ethnicity, age, hobbies, and background.
 It might also be helpful to note that a location or non-living thing can sometimes be a character.

-Look: How is this piece going to feel.
+Look: How is this piece going to feel?
 Is it dark and moody?
 Light and bright?
 What aspect ratio are you looking to use?
 Are you going to shoot anamorphic?
 Use this section to describe and show what they should expect with the images you will capture.
 This would also be a good place to mention your Director of photography and any relevant work.

 Wardrobe: What do you imagine your characters wearing?
-Can you draw on references from any other movies, periods of history or styles?
+Can you draw on references from any other movies, periods of history, or styles?

 Production design: How will the worlds you create look?
 Once again, try to use as much visual language as possible.
-If you were to read this to somebody else with their eyes closed could you put them in the world?
+If you were to read this to somebody else with their eyes closed, could you put them in the world?
 What would they be seeing?
 What would be in the scenes?

 Where to find reference images?